-Professional fees increased by \$61 million, or 7.6%, for the year ended December 31, 2019, primarily due to interim servicing costs associated with acquired portfolios.
+Professional fees decreased by \$108 million, or 12.5%, for the year ended December 31, 2020, primarily due to interim servicing costs in the prior year associated with acquired portfolios.

 Marketing and business development

 Marketing and business development costs consist primarily of our contractual and discretionary marketing and business development spend, as well as amortization expense associated with retail partner contract acquisitions and extensions.